Springerle/py-generic-project/docs/installing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Alternatively, there is also the *cross-platform*, Python-agnostic binary package manager `Conda`_, with roots in the Scientific Python community and part of the ``Anaconda`` data processing platform.
+Alternatively, there is also the *cross-platform*, Python-agnostic binary package manager `Conda`_, with roots in the Scientific Python community and being part of the ``Anaconda`` data processing platform.

 `Miniconda`_ is a minimal distribution containing only the Conda package manager and Python.
 Once Miniconda is installed, you can use the ``conda`` command to install any other packages